n1cffz/personalisation-2024/README.md

 1. How does Spotify’s recommendation system use personal listening history?
 2. What biases or limitations exist in the recommendation algorithm?
 3. How do audio features and song popularity influence Spotify’s recommendations?

+The write up for this project : ProjectWriteUp.pdf